Use Your Emergency Notification System for Wanted Suspect Alerts

 8. Prepare a templated message in advance.
 Hope you’ll never need it, but just in case, prepare a wanted suspect message in advance.
 Preformat how you want to communicate a description of the suspect and his/her whereabouts.
 Then, if such an alert is ever needed, all you’ll need to do is quickly insert the details, preview, and send, saving valuable time and speeding communications.

-If your current emergency notification system doesn’t provide the functionality you need to effectively execute these best practices, learn the ten things to look for when choosing a new mass notification system.
+If your current emergency notification system doesn’t provide the functionality you need to effectively execute these best practices, it's time you switched to CivicReady®.
+Click below to sign up for a one-on-one or self-guided demo of our powerful software.